-SET) ↓ lacktriangledown units params inputs outputs alarms comms tm/log $f SETUP$ test end DEFAULT TOTAL The instrument displays the default Total when the user presses the TOTAL key.
+SET) ↓ $\blacktriangleright$ ) units params inputs outputs alarms comms tm/log $\operatorname{SETUP}$ test end DEFAULT TOTAL The instrument displays the default Total when the user presses the TOTAL key.
 If the display timeout is enabled, the instrument displays the default Total when there is no user action for the period of the display timeout period.
-Press or to select the default total display.
+Press $\blacktriangle$ or $\blacktriangledown$ to select the default total display.
 SUPPLY VOLT The instrument provides a power-limited supply for external transducers.
 Press or to set the transducer supply voltage between 8 and 24 volts DC as required.
-T-OUT MOJE If the Display Timeout mode is enabled, and there is no user activity for the defined timeout period, the display panel returns to the default display.
+T-OUT MODE If the Display Timeout mode is enabled, and there is no user activity for the defined timeout period, the display panel returns to the default display.
 This function is useful for the following reasons: • to return the display to a preferred variable after the user has finished reading other information, • to cancel the calibration mode and return to the default display if the user does not exit from the calibration mode for any reason.
-Press or to select the display timeout function as follows: DISABLE - Timeout is completely disabled. • EN DISP - Timeout is enabled during Normal mode and Calibration View mode.
+Press $\blacksquare$ or $\blacksquare$ to select the display timeout function as follows: • DISABLE - Timeout is completely disabled. • EN DISP - Timeout is enabled during Normal mode and Calibration View mode.
 EN EDIT - Timeout is enabled during Calibration Set mode.
 EN ALL - Timeout is enabled for all modes.
 T-OUT SEC The Display Timeout period defines the delay for the Display Timeout mode if it is enabled.
 The display timeout period can be from 10 to 99 seconds.

-SET) ↓ lacktriangledown units params inputs outputs alarms comms tm/log $f SETUP$ test end RESET MO RESET ACC DISPL TA The Display Tags option determines whether the instrument displays the default display tags or the user-defined tags.
+SET) ↓ $\blacktriangleright$ → units params inputs outputs alarms comms tm/log $\operatorname{SETUP}$ test end RESET MOJE The Totals Reset mode can be configured to reset the non-accumulated totals to zero.
+Press or to select the reset mode as follows: NONE - The user cannot reset the non-accumulated totals.
+INSTANT - When the user presses the RESET key, the instrument resets all non-accumulated totals.
+DELAYED - When the user presses the RESET key and holds it for two seconds, the instrument resets all non-accumulated totals.
+CAPTURE - When the user presses the RESET key, the instrument resets all non-accumulated totals, with the last value being displayed for 15 seconds.
+Totalising is maintained in the background while the captured value is held on the display.
+RESET REEUM The Reset Accumulated Totals function clears all of the accumulated totals and the non-accumulated totals.
+Press or to select YES, then press the SET key.
+The instrument makes three beeps to confirm the reset command.
+JISPL TAGS The Display Tags option determines whether the instrument displays the default display tags or the user-defined tags.
 The display tag setting also defines whether the instrument displays the default error and warning messages, or the user-defined messages.
 Note: The user-defined tags can be entered into the instrument only by the manufacturer or the distributor.
-Press or to select the Display Tags option as follows: • DEFAULT - the instrument displays the default (English) tags • USER - the instrument displays the user-defined tags.
-BUCK-L I-O If the backlight timeout is enabled, and there is no user activity (any keys pressed) for a period of 10 seconds, the display backlight switches off to save power.
+Press or to select the Display Tags option as follows: DEFAULT - the instrument displays the default (English) tags USER - the instrument displays the user-defined tags. ∄АСК-Г T-OUT If the backlight timeout is enabled, and there is no user activity (any keys pressed) for a period of 10 seconds, the display backlight switches off to save power.
 The backlight switches on when a key is pressed.
 Select the backlight timeout mode as required.
 Press or to select ENABLE or DISABLE.
-RATES This parameter sets the maximum number of decimal places for displaying or printing main menu rates.
-TOTALS This parameter sets the maximum number of decimal places for displaying or printing main menu totals.
+RATES JP This parameter sets the maximum number of decimal places for displaying or printing main menu rates.
+TOTALS Jb This parameter sets the maximum number of decimal places for displaying or printing main menu totals.